-We're excited to announce a new partnership to develop a replicable community energy model for the town of Heyfield
+We're excited to announce a new partnership to develop a replicable community energy model for regional communities.

 While there is substantial momentum building for local community energy projects, determining a viable path can be challenging.
 Which technologies and partners should they choose?
 What business models will be financially viable?
 How can the benefits be equally shared among the community?

-MyTown Heyfield aims to answer these questions for the Victorian town of Heyfield, while also seeking to develop a replicable model that can bring benefits to the surrounding region, as well as other edge-of-grid towns around Australia.
+The MyTown Microgrid project aims to answer these questions beginning with the Victorian town of Heyfield, while also seeking to develop a replicable model that can bring benefits to the surrounding region, as well as other edge-of-grid towns around Australia.

 Ecologic's role in the consortium will be: